yosier96/grit/README.md

-Add distance calculation feature in vision-eye (#8616)
+Docs updates: Add Explorer to tab, YOLOv5 in Guides and Usage in Quickstart (#7438)